imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 ```
 {% endcode %}

 It will look as shown below.
 In the sample app, the buttons are present to demonstrate the use of different transformations.
 You can see the full list of supported transformations [here](https://github.com/imagekit-developer/imagekit-javascript#list-of-supported-transformations).

 ![](../../.gitbook/assets/smartmockups_kfppzzhx.png)

-{% hint style="info" %}
-In the sample app, we are using our own custom `Text`, `Image`, `Button` components created using React native's components for consistency, you can use them, original or any other UI kit if you want.
-{% endhint %}

 ## Common Image Manipulation